IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-table.md

 ## Slots

-``item.append`` - A slot rendered after the ``td`` elements on each row that render the properties of each item in the table.
+``item-append`` - A slot rendered after the ``td`` elements on each row that render the properties of each item in the table.
 Should be provided zero or more additional ``td`` elements.
 The number should match the number of additional headers provided to the `extraHeaders` prop.